matthew-r-richards/cloud-cd/README.md

 A Google Cloud service account is required in order for the cluster setup script to carry out actions using the [Google Cloud SDK](https://cloud.google.com/sdk/).
 The account can be created and the required key file (in JSON format) obtained as follows:

-1) [create the service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) within the project, granting the account the `Editor` role
+1) [Create the service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) within the project, granting the account the `Editor` role
-1) [obtain the service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and store the downloaded JSON file in a suitable location
+1) [Obtain the service account key](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) and store the downloaded JSON file in a suitable location

 ## Getting Started